-For decades, sediment diversion projects have been a staple of every coastal plan that has been published.
-The question is rarely whether we should build them, but how and where to build them, how to pay for them, and how to operate them once built.
-That all has changed over the past 5 years since the 2012 Coastal Master Plan made it clear that sediment diversions must be part of our overall restoration strategy, and since the recent Deepwater Horizon Oil Spill settlement has made funding more certain.
+For decades, sediment diversion projects ha been a staple of every coastal plan that has be published.
+The question is rarely whether we show build them, but how and where to build the how to pay for them, and how to operate the once built.
+That all has changed over the pas years since the 2012 Coastal Master Plan made clear that sediment diversions must be part of o overall restoration strategy, and since the rece Deepwater Horizon Oil Spill settlement has ma funding more certain.

-CPRA and USACE have worked together since the 2012 Coastal Master Plan on the Mississippi River Hydrodynamic and Delta Management Study (MRHDMS) to develop cutting edge technical models to better understand and predict the effects of using river resources for large-scale restoration projects, such as Mississippi River sediment diversions on the river as well as adjacent basins.
-These models have led to improvements in our understanding of river and estuarine dynamics and to the development of river and basin wide models to support project implementation in Barataria and Breton Basins.
+CPRA and USACE have worked together sin the 2012 Coastal Master Plan on the Mississip River Hydrodynamic and Delta Management Stu (MRHDMS) to develop cutting edge technical mod to better understand and predict the effects of usi river resources for large-scale restoration project such as Mississippi River sediment diversions on river as well as adjacent basins.
+These models ha led to improvements in our understanding of riv and estuarine dynamics and to the developme of river and basin wide models to support proje implementation in Barataria and Breton Basins

-The 2012 Coastal Master Plan called for eight sediment diversions along the Mississippi River.
-Over the past several years, CPRA has conducted in-depth analyses on the Lower Breton (50,000 cfs), Lower Barataria (50,000 cfs), Mid-Breton (35,000 cfs), and Mid-Barataria (50,000 cfs) diversion projects in order to determine which projects should be prioritized for engineering and design and construction.
-Each project was modeled to predict project effects on variables, such as land building, salinity, sediment transport, nutrients, and water levels.
-As part of this analysis, the state also considered innovative marsh creation projects that could be implemented in conjunction with sediment diversion projects in order to enhance sediment capture and build more land.
+The 2012 Coastal Master Plan called for eight sedime diversions along the Mississippi River.
+Over past several years, CPRA has conducted in-dep analyses on the Lower Breton (50,000 cfs), Lov Barataria (50,000 cfs), Mid-Breton (35,000 cfs), a Mid-Barataria (50,000 cfs) diversion projects in ord to determine which projects should be prioritized for engineering and design and construction.
+Ea project was modeled to predict project effects variables, such as land building, salinity, sedime transport, nutrients, and water levels.
+As part this analysis, the state also considered innovat marsh creation projects that could be implement in conjunction with sediment diversion project in order to enhance sediment capture and bu more land.

-This modeling effort helped inform CPRA's decision in fall 2015 to recommend that the Mid-Breton and Mid-Barataria diversions move forward to preliminary engineering and design.
-Over the next several years, CPRA will work to optimize operations, formulate the final project design, and apply for appropriate construction permits in order to construct these foundational projects for the coastal master plan.
-At the same time, planning efforts will continue to evaluate additional diversions.
+This modeling effort helped inform CPRA's decision in fall 2015 to recommend that the Mid-Breton a Mid-Barataria diversions move forward to prelimin engineering and design.
+Over the next several year